lazaruskon/Mental-Health-in-the-American-Tech-Industry/README.md

 <h1>Tools & Methods of Analysis</h1>

-We used a variety of instruments, libraries and models to achieve the aforementioned goals.
+I used a variety of tools, libraries and algorithms to achieve the aforementioned goals.
 Among others we used:
 - Pandas
 - Numpy
-- Matplotlib
-- Seaborn
-- scikit-learn
-- math
+- Text Analysis:
+ - Lemmatization & tokenization, Spacy
-- Supervised learning models for classification:
+- Supervised learning algorithms for multiclass classification:
   - Random Forest
-  - Logistic Regression
-  - KNeighbors
-  - MLP
+  - KNN
   - Support Vector Machine
+  - AdaBoost
+- Balancing techniques:
+ - TomekLinks
+ - SMOTE
+ - RandomOversamplers
+- Kfold cross Validation
+- Visualizations:
+ - Python: Matplotlib, Seaborn
+ - Tableau
-  - XGboost
+ - Canva

 <h1>Provisional Results & Conclusions</h1>

-Comparing all the above models, we concluded that despite our efforts the highest recall score for 1 (Yes) is 0.62, with the overall values ranging from 0.43 to 0.62.
-Correspondingly, the highest recall score for 0 (No) is 0.94, with the overall values ranging from 0.88 to 0.94.
-Moreover, we observed high accuracy scores across the board, but quite low F1 scores (for Yes).

-Overall, the best performing combination of dataframes and scalers for 1 (Yes) is the standard scaler on the dataframe based on the feature importance, including all outliers.
-The same for 0 (No) is the polynomial features for the data frame that includes all features but no outliers.

-Finally, applying oversampling or undersampling techniques has not significantly improved our models' scores.
-A trend we observed is that SMOTE tends to slightly increase recall but dramatically decrease precision.
-The exact opposite is true when we apply TomeKLinks with reducing recall to increase precision.

-Based on all these observations we decided to use the Logistic Regression (Important Original Data / Scaler 1) as our reporting result.
+Firstly, I reduced the amount of classes from 5 to 3 since the models had considerable difficulty detecting certain classes with very low data point counts.
+Specifically, 1 - 5 (Very unsupported - very supported) were transformed to classes 0, 1, 2 (Unsupported, Neutral, Supported, respectively).
+The metric of choice for this project's models was precision since it determines how accurately a classifier identifies the things that are relevant to its task.

+Comparing all the above models, I've concluded that Random Forests tend to the perform the best on testing data.
+Support Vector Machine was the second best performing algorithm, but most models had significant trouble predicting the test/val set.
+In addition to that, the most succesful scaler seems to be PolynomialFeatures especially when combined with the RandomOversampler (that aims to address the imbalance of the target variable).
+However, due to the very low count of data points most models tended to overfit.
+Indications of high variance are also linked to the low count of data points, especially for class 2.
+In order to mitigate that I used GridSearch to find the best parameters.

+Feature Importance (not included in this repo) was determined from the best perfoming Random Forest and then used as a new dataset in order to determine whether these features will result in a better performing model.
+They did not.
+A chi squared statistical test was also used to select those features that have the strongest relationship with the target variable.

+Performing cross validation resulted in a macro-precision score of about 0.

 We're building confidence intervals for this model's recall scores next.
 Confidence Intervals: With 95% probability the true recall of 0 (No) is in between 0.882 and 0.897.
 For class 1 (Yes) the true recall is between 0.588 and 0.651 with a 95% probability.

-For more details and a better understanding of these results and conclusions we invite you to check out our Notebook.
+For more details and a better understanding of these results and conclusions I invite you to check out the Notebooks of this repo.

-<h2>Table of Content of Jupyter Notebook</h2>
+<h2>Contents of Jupyter Notebooks</h2>

 - 1. <b>Attribute Information</b>
   - 1.1.
 Importing Dependencies & Loading the Data